tatethurston/embedded-typescript/README.md

 When using a typed language, I want my templates to be type checked.
 For most cases, [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) work well.
 If I'm writing XML, [JSX](https://www.typescriptlang.org/docs/handbook/jsx.html) works well.
 When I have complicated non-XML templates, template literals become difficult to maintain.
 I can use ejs/hbs/mustache/etc, but then I lose the type safety I had with template literals.
 Sometimes I want the expressiveness of a templating language without losing type safety.
 For those cases, I wrote `embedded-typescript`.

-## Notable deviations from prior art

-A templating region is delimited with `<%>`.
-This symbol is used to both start and end a templated region.
-Outside of a templating region any text is treated as regular TypeScript.
-This enables complete control over the namespace: you explicitly specify exports and their type signature.
-Because it's regular TypeScript outside of a templated region, you can `import` any helpers, utilities or partials.
-If you've worked with JSX things should feel familiar.

-This templating system does _not_ perform any HTML escaping.
-You can `import` any self authored or 3rd party HTML escaping utilities in your template, and call that directly on any untrusted input.

 ## Syntax

 `<%>` — Begin or end a templated region.
-The syntax below is only valid inside a templated region.
+The remaining syntax below is only valid inside a templated region.

 `<%= EXPRESSION %>` — Inserts the value of an expression.
 If the expression generates multiple lines, the indentation level is preserved across all resulting lines.